 What is the minimum number of copies that I can print?

-Our minimum order quantity is 25 copies, and you can order in increments of 1 copy.
+For multi-page documents, our minimum order quantity is 25 copies, and you can order in increments of 1 copy.
 Thus, if you want 102 copies, you can order 102 copies.
+The minimum order quantity for other single page products (brochures, business cards, envelopes, flat sheets, flyers, greeting cards, newsletters, postcards, posters, and rack cards) will be noted on those pricing calculators.

 Do you offer any standard discounts?

 Nonprofit organizations always receive a 10% discount on our already low prices.
-When ordering, just note in the comments section that you are a nonprofit organization entitled to the 10% discount, and we will deduct the discount from your order.
+When ordering, just use the code NONPROFIT, and you will receive a 10% discount on your order.

 How do I upload my files for my order?